 Florence’s Free Attractions: Best Free Things To See and Do In Florence

-Let's take a tour of Florence's free wonders.
-Here's my list of free destinations in Florence to see amazing art and architecture without spending a dime.
-We'll visit frescoed churches, majestic cathedrals, elegant palaces and piazzas, and intimate museums.
+Let’s take a tour of Florence’s free wonders.
+Here’s my list of 21 free attractions in Florence where you can see amazing art and architecture without spending a dime.
+We’ll visit frescoed churches, majestic cathedrals, elegant palaces and piazzas, and intimate museums.

-Some are well known sites, while others are secret spots and hidden gems that only locals may know.
-They should all be on your bucket list or itinerary for Florence, especially if you're not a first time visitor to Florence.
+Some of these free attractions in Florence are well known sites.
+Others are secret spots and hidden gems in Florence that only locals may know.
+They should all be on your bucket list or itinerary for Florence, especially if you’re not a first time visitor to Florence.

 1. Piazza del Duomo

 The lively Piazza del Duomo is Florence’s cathedral square.
 It’s filled with glittering marble facades.

 The piazza is home to the Duomo Complex — Florence Cathedral, the Baptistery, Giotto’s Bell Tower, and the Duomo Museum.
 Florence Cathedral is the most prominent landmark in Florence.
 It’s nicknamed the Duomo and dominated by Fillipo Brunelleschi’s iconic dome.

 The Duomo is elegantly “frosted” on the outside with pink and green marble.
 You can enter the interior for free.
 (There’s a fee to climb the dome.)
 It’s a bit austere inside.

 But you can admire the stained glass windows designed by masters such as Donatello.
 And Paolo Uccello’s colossal painted clock face with frescos of four prophets.

 You can also see the copies of Ghiberti’s famous doors, including the Gates of Paradise, on the outside of the Baptistery.
 The originals are in the Duomo Museum.